eyounx/ZOOclient.jl/README.md

     return value
 ```

-Then, provide a port for the control server and run `control_server.py`.
+Then, run `control_server.py` after providing a port, which is occupied by the control server.

 > python_server/control_server.py: